tsurai/jantar/README.md

 * [Todo List](#todo-list)

 ## Current State
-Amber is currently getting completly redesigned and is not usable right now.
+Jantar is currently getting completly redesigned and is not usable right now.

 ## Getting Started

 First you have to download and install the package into the import path.
 This can easily be done with go get:
 ```
-go get github.com/tsurai/amber
+go get github.com/tsurai/jantar
 ```

-Now you can import amber and create a simple website
+Now you can import jantar and create a simple website
 ```
 package main

 import (
 	"net/http"
-	"github.com/tsurai/amber"
+	"github.com/tsurai/jantar"
 )

 func main() {
-	a := amber.New(&amber.Config {
+	a := jantar.New(&jantar.Config {
     Hostname: "localhost",
     Port:     3000,
   })